 Homemade products made with traditional methods had a ‘striking difference’ in their bacteria strength than commercial shop-bought ones

-In a BBC Two show Trust Me I’m a Doctor shown in January, Dr Michael Mosley investigated which foods and drinks make the most difference to the production of good bacteria in our gut.
+In a BBC Two show Trust Me I’m a Doctor, Dr Michael Mosley investigated which foods and drinks make the most difference to the production of good bacteria in our gut.
 30 volunteers were split into three groups for four weeks to try a different approach that claimed to boost gut bacteria.
 These approaches were off-the-shelf probiotic drinks in supermarkets, traditional kefir and prebiotic rich foods.
 Prebiotic rich foods, such as raw garlic, leeks and asparagus, help ‘fertilize’ probiotics.
 The more prebiotic food the probiotics (such as kefir) have to feed on, the more efficiently these live bacteria work.

 Not only was the biggest significant change in the gut found in the group drinking kefir, but that the homemade products made with traditional methods had a ‘striking difference’ in their bacteria strength than commercial shop-bought ones.